Children taught by teachers who don't even have an A-level in their subject https://t.co/KpGXcjbglL

 Founding partners Esri UK, Field Studies Council, the Geographical Association, Ordnance Survey and the Royal Geographical Society (with IBG) set out to work collaboratively to promote the value of fieldwork and the wide range of resources, training and other support that is available to schools.

 The principal purposes of the Year of Fieldwork were to:

 Highlight examples of good practice and the support that we, and others, provide to support schools to enhance the fieldwork that they provide

 Encourage more schools to undertake geographical fieldwork at all phase of the curriculum, and examination classes

 Raise awareness of the value of fieldwork to geographical education and the benefits that it provides to young people

 Promote the benefits of fieldwork as a valuable and transferable skill across a range of subject areas.

-Our hope is that schools and colleges across the country join with us to celebrate fieldwork and the opportunities it provides not just during the Year of Fieldwork, but throughout the life of learners.
+Our hope was that schools and colleges across the country would join with us to celebrate fieldwork and the opportunities it provides not just during the Year of Fieldwork, but throughout the life of learners.